-GER 499 Guest Semester in Germany
+GER 499 Guest Semester in Germany (SA)

-Students may earn a full semester's credit for work done as guest students at the Hessen Universitaet in Kassel, Germany.
+Students may earn a full semester's credit for work done as guest students at Kassel University in Germany.
 Prerequisites: knowledge of German and consent.
-(Interested students must consult with the German instructor.)
+(Interested students must consult with the German professor.)
 Offered fall or spring.